-Parkland C.A.R.E.S.
-Food Pantry strives to feed and serve every member of our school community affected by and suffering from hunger.
+Parkland CARES strives to feed and serve every member of our community affected by and suffering from hunger.

-Our Board Members and Volunteer Staff are the heart and soul of Parkland C.A.R.E.S.
-Food Pantry.
+Our Board Member and Volunteer Staff are the heart and soul of Parkland CARES Food Pantry

 Al Haddad, CIMA®

-Morgan Stanley - Wealth Advisor, Senior Vice President, Portfolio Manager
+Morgan Stanley - Wealth Advisor, Senior Vice President, Senior Portfolio Manager

-Al has worked at Morgan Stanley his entire career, now spanning 33 years.
-Married to Jeanne for 35 years, he has three children and two grandsons.
-Besides work, Al has played and coached in the Parkland Community for over 28 years.
-Currently the head coach of the Parkland HS Girls Soccer, Al has used his charitable nature to foster the team's amazing charitable giving over the past decade.
+Al has worked at Morgan Stanley his entire career, now spanning 37 years.
+Married to Jeanne for 38 years, he has three children and two grandsons.
+Besides work, Al has played and coached in the Parkland Community for over 31 years.
+Currently the head coach of the Parkland HS Girls Soccer, Al has used his charitable nature to foster the team's amazing charitable giving over the past 12 years.